Engagement...What is it?...Why should we care?

 Kenneth Miller | September 2016 | last updated October 2023

 A recent article in Forbes defined employee engagement as “The emotional commitment the employee has to the organization and its goals.”
 It went on to say that this emotional commitment drives employees to actually care about their work and their co-workers as well as the organization; they don’t work for just a paycheck or the next promotion, but to further the goals of the enterprise.
-And when they’re thus engaged, they use discretionary effort–going the extra mile, if you like.
+And when they’re thus engaged, they bring discretionary effort–going the extra mile, if you like.

 The synchrony of attitudes, beliefs and behaviors of all stakeholders is the force that can drive this sort of emotional commitment–and the alignment of personal and organizational goals that enables it–and create an organizational culture of engagement.
 Unfortunately, this occurs in only a distinct minority of organizations.